iansinnott/iansinnott.github.io/source/_posts/2015-07-20-use-ssh-forwardagent-for-fun-and-profit.md

 ---
-title: "Use SSH ForwardAgent for fun and profit"
+title: Use SSH ForwardAgent for fun and profit
 ---

 Yesterday I discovered something amazing.
 With just _one line_ of code you can bypass the annoyance of not being able to access private web services (i.e. GitHub) while SSHed into a machine.
 The method is called SSH agent forwarding and it's changed my deployment workflow.